 Cold compresses are a safe, effective home remedy for eye discomfort.
-People can easily make them using household items and use them to relieve a range of ailments, including eye problems.

 A cold compress can relieve symptoms such as swelling, pain, and dryness, so it can help people with dry eyes, pinkeye, and eye pain.

 As cold compresses constrict blood vessels, they can also improve the appearance of dark circles and the discomfort of puffy eyes.

 In some cases, using a warm compress may be a suitable treatment for eye problems.
 People can also try prescription or over-the-counter (OTC) eye drops.

 Read more about the eye conditions that a cold compress can treat, including how to make them and what to consider before using one.

 Cold compresses can relieve the symptoms of various eye problems, particularly those that do not need further medical attention.

 According to the